View this document as: a single page | multiple pages.

 Authentication and Attribute Disclosure

-Once the IdP and RP have entered into a trust agreement and have completed registration, the federation protocol can be used to pass subscriber attributes from the IdP to the RP.
+Once the IdP and RP have entered into a trust agreement and completed registration, the federation protocol can be used to pass subscriber attributes from the IdP to the RP.

 The subscriber SHALL be informed of the transmission of attributes to an RP.
-In the case where the authorized party is the organization, the organization SHALL make available to the subscriber the list of approved RPs and the associated sets of attributes sent to those RPs.
-In the case where the authorized party is the subscriber, the subscriber SHALL be prompted prior to release of attributes using a runtime decision at the IdP as described in Sec.
+If the authorized party is the organization, the organization SHALL make the list of approved RPs and the associated sets of attributes sent to those RPs available to the subscriber.
+If the authorized party is the subscriber, the subscriber SHALL be prompted prior to the release of attributes using a runtime decision at the IdP, as described in Sec.
 4.6.1.3.

 RP Subscriber Accounts